alfredormz/not_my_job/README.md

 # (That's) Not My Job

-Also known as EmpleadoPublico ;) provides a delegate class method to easily expose contained object's methods as your own.
+Also known as Empleado Público ;) provides a delegate class method to easily expose contained object's methods as your own.

 ## Installation